NCERT Solutions For Class 8 Geography Chapter 2 Land, Soil, Water, Natural Vegetation & Wildlife Resources

 • Lining irrigation canals to avoid seepage of water.

-• Replenishing ground water by promoting afforestation.
+• Replenishing groundwater by promoting afforestation.

 Question 2.
 Tick the correct answer.